-There are many different Camino routes but which ones are the ones preferred by pilgrims?
-Today we introduce you to the most popular Camino routes, taking into account statistics from the Pilgrims Office in Santiago de Compostela, and the Fisterra ‘albergue’.
+There are many different Camino routes but which trails are the ones preferred by pilgrims?
+Today we introduce you to the most popular Camino routes, taking into account the official pilgrim statistics from the Pilgrims Office in Santiago de Compostela, and the Fisterra public hostel ‘albergue’.

 1- Camino Frances